ThePython10110/ExchangeClone/README.md

     * Energy values are now in `_exchangeclone_energy/energy_values.lua`, and are laid out differently, and aliases now work.
     * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s). *Every single mod* in the modpack is required, regardless of what it says the dependencies are.
 Disable and then enable it for everything to work correctly.
     * The default energy value is no longer 1 but none.
     * The 2-billion-ish personal energy limit is has been increased to 1,000,000,000,000 (1 trillion).
-Any higher and there are precision-based exploits like being able to create infinite glass panes when you have enough energy.
+Any higher and there are precision-based exploits like being able to create infinite glass panes (or really anything with an energy value less than 1) when you have enough energy.
+It's still a 50,000% increase.
     * Added comma separators when energy is shown (to make it easier to identify large numbers)
     * Tools that break multiple nodes at once (hammers, hoes, katar, and morningstar) use a better method that may (?) slightly decrease lag.
     * Ender pearls can now be crafted with 4 iron and the Philosopher's Stone.